 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DC and the 1D Mark IV are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DC has a higher magnification than the one of the 1D Mark IV (0.76x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D C and Canon 1D Mark IV along with similar information for a selection of comparators.

-Concerning the storage of imaging data, both the 1DC and the 1D Mark IV write their files to Compact Flash cards.
+The 1DC writes its imaging data to Compact Flash cards, while the 1D Mark IV uses Compact Flash or SDHC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D C and Canon EOS-1D Mark IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.